-Registered users can self-determined numerous documents on RevenueSA Online, as well as submit documents to the Commissioner of State Taxation for assessment.
+Registered users can self-determine numerous documents on RevenueSA Online, as well as submit documents to the Commissioner of State Taxation for assessment.

 RevenueSA Online is an internet based system allowing registered users to determine stamp duty, lodge documents for assessment, respond to requisitions (requests for information), generate a Certificate of Stamp Duty and remit payment to RevenueSA 24 hours a day, any day of the week.

-A list of the documents that can be self determine on RevenueSA Online and more detailed information on the various document types is available in the Stamp Duty Document Guide (Self-Determined).
+A list of the documents that can be self-determined on RevenueSA Online and more detailed information on the various document types is available in the Stamp Duty Document Guide (Self-Determined).

 Some document types must be submitted to the Commissioner of State Taxation for an assessment of stamp duty.
 These documents can be submitted on RevenueSA Online, along with supporting documentation as described in the Stamp Duty Document Guide (Opinions)

 With a RevenueSA Online lodgement, an Application for Stamp Duty Assessment form is not required.
 Just complete the ‘Notes’ field in RevenueSA Online with your submission or include your submission as an attachment.

 Notice of Requisition and Notice of Assessment, for documents submitted to the Commissioner of State Taxation for assessment, will be issued by email to your nominated email address.